sseefried/open-epidemic-game/DEVLOG.md

+# Mon 5 Jan 2015

+I thought I had found out the reason for the unspeakble hack I had to add to Haskell package OpenGLRaw (i.e. directly loading libGLESv2.so using dyld).
+But it was not the case:

+I thought the reason was because I had failed to add:

+    System.loadLibrary("GLESv2");

+in `SDLActivity.java`.

+This has not turned out to be the case.
+Investigate further.

 # Sun 21 Dec 2014

 I've now settled on a new solution for drawing germs.
 I'm no longer going to draw the germs "on